 - Static method:

-public static void defaultGeeting(String message) { System.out.println(message); } callWithLambda(LambdaTest::defaultGeeting, "Static method reference");
+public static void defaultGeeting(String message) { System.out.println(message); } callWithLambda(LambdaTest::defaultGeeting, "Static method reference"); - Instance method on parameter objects:

 Finder finder = (s1, s2) -> s1.indexOf(s2);